datasciencecampus/woffle/README.md

 yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)  [![Build Status](https://travis-ci.com/datasciencecampus/woffle.svg?branch=develop)](https://travis-ci.com/datasciencecampus/woffle)

-Please note that this is an active project so some of the instructions are incomplete and may not yet work.
-If you find one and there is not an issue already raised for it then please do so.
-PRs welcome.

 As a follow on from [optimus](https://github.com/datasciencecampus/optimus) this will allow extension of the work to include